-Lake Regional has nine FACT nurses who operate a full forensics program: Kelly Claspill, RN-FNE; Stephanie Dominique, RN-FNE; Allison Foster, RN-FNE; Martin Krulatz, RN-FNE; Crystal Lloyd, RN-FNE; Tasha Martin, RN-FNE; Kelli Moore, RN-FNE; Monica Whitter, RN-FNE; and Anne Wilson, RN-FNE A/P. These forensic nurse examiners serve victims of sexual assault, physical assault, domestic violence, neglect, elder abuse and neglect, non-fatal strangulation, gun shots, stabbings, and human trafficking.
+Lake Regional has 11 FACT nurses who operate a full forensics program: Kelly Claspill, RN-FNE; Stephanie Dominique, RN-FNE; Allison Foster, RN-FNE; Martin Krulatz, RN-FNE; Tasha Martin, RN-FNE; Kelli Moore, RN-FNE; Trish Murphy, RN-FNE; Denell Smith, RN-FNE, Jacquelyn Snow, RN-FNE; and Anne Wilson, RN-SANE A/P. These forensic nurse examiners serve victims of sexual assault, physical assault, domestic violence, neglect, elder abuse and neglect, non-fatal strangulation, gunshots, stabbings, and human trafficking.

 Victims of these crimes often need an “evidentiary exam,” or an exam aimed at collecting and documenting evidence of the crime committed against them.
 Lake Regional FACT nurses complete these exams at Lake Regional Health System, as well as at Kids Harbor in both Osage Beach and St. Robert.
-In 2019, Lake Regional FACT nurses completed a total of 738 cases –– 124 adult cases and 614 cases involving minors.
+So far in 2021, Lake Regional FACT nurses completed a total of 213 cases at Lake Regional and 343 at Kids Harbor.

 Lake Regional FACT also partners with several local organizations to serve victims of abuse and neglect, including Citizens Against Domestic Violence/Victim Outreach Center, the Missouri Department of Social Services and law enforcement agencies.

 The FACT nurses are dedicated to raising awareness about violence prevention in the community.
 This year, they are shining a light on domestic abuse, which is a pattern of assaultive and coercive behaviors used against a current or former intimate partner or other family members in the home.